ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 ## Local with Singularity

-The goal is to run Single End non strand specific experiment locally using singularity.
+The goal is to run single-end non-strand-specific experiment locally using singularity.

 1. Make sure you have singularity version greater or equal to `2.5.2` installed in your system.